Cultural depictions of cats

 The cultural depiction of cats and their relationship to humans is old and stretches back over 9,500 years.
-Cats are featured in the history of many nations, are the subject of legend, and are a favorite subject of artists and writers.
+Cats are featured in the history of many nations, are the subject of legend, and are a favourite subject of artists and writers.

 History

-It is thought that cats were originally domesticated because they hunted mice that would eat stored grains, but a recent study found that cats domesticated themselves.
-They were never specifically sought out for domestication like dogs were but their coexistence with humans naturally developed from the mutually beneficial nature of the relationship, with their hunting protecting the food stores.
-It was a beneficial situation for both species: cats got a reliable source of prey, and humans got effortless pest control.
-This mutually beneficial arrangement began the relationship between cats and humans which continues to this day.

 While the exact history of human interaction with cats is still somewhat vague, a shallow grave site discovered in 1983 in Cyprus, dating to 7500 BCE, during the Neolithic period, contains the skeleton of a human, buried ceremonially with stone tools, a lump of iron oxide, and a handful of seashells.
 In its own tiny grave 40 centimeters (18 inches) from the human grave was an eight-month-old cat, its body oriented in the same westward direction as the human skeleton.
 Cats are not native to Cyprus.
 This is evidence that cats were being tamed just as humankind was establishing the first settlements in the part of the Middle East known as the Fertile Crescent.

 The lineage of today's cats stems from about 4500 BC and came from Europe and Southeast Asia according to a recent study.
 Modern cats stem from two major lines of lineage.